hashicorp/field-workshops-terraform/docs/slides/aws/terraform-community/index.md

 # What is Terraform?
 ![Terraform](images\Terraform_VerticalLogo_FullColor.png)

-Terraform is a community provisioning tool.
+Terraform Community Edition is a free, downloadable tool that you interact with on the command line.
+It lets you provision infrastructure on any cloud provider and manages configuration, plugins, infrastructure, and state.

 It ships as a single binary which is written in Go.
 Terraform is cross platform and can run on Linux, Windows, or MacOS.